-The reason why I tried very hard to work while studying is because travel was always something I envisioned for myself.
+I worked while studying because travel was always something I envisioned for myself.
 While I understood there were significant barriers in the way of these plans (education, career, finance) I always tried to keep my travel aspirations as my main priority.
-By having clear goals the challenge to sacrifice certain expenses and social activities during high school and university became easier.
+By having clear goals the challenge to sacrifice certain expenses during high school and university became easier.
 You can read more about how I saved and budgeted my money in the Travel Tips section of Suitcase And I. Here I have written articles on how to travel on a budget, my top tips for saving money to travel and a detailed breakdown of my 2015 budget when I first started traveling.

 The opportunity of a lifetime

 In July 2016, out of 26,907 applicants worldwide I was selected to be the AXA Great Global Adventurer.
-This was a year long contract to travel the world and complete two internships in cities of my choice.
+This was a year long contract to travel the world and complete two work experience placements in cities of my choice.
 I chose to move to NYC for my first internship and Paris for my second internship.
-Over the course of this year I travelled to all seven continents and 31 countries.
+Over the course of this year I travelled to all 7 continents and 31 countries.

 7 continents and 70+ Countries: Where exactly have you travelled?